matteofox/SHINE/docs/index.rst

    python GUI_SHINE.py

-The GUI is simple (see Fig.1) and allows the user to select input data (Cube/Image, Variance Cube/Image, and optional 2D masks) either by entering the path into the white cells or by clicking the ``Browse`` button to navigate through directories.
+The GUI is simple and allows the user to select input data (Cube/Image, Variance Cube/Image, and optional 2D masks) either by entering the path into the white cells or by clicking the ``Browse`` button to navigate through directories.
 Similarly, the user can specify the output directory.

-All implemented parameters can be adjusted according to the desired extraction, with default values provided for convenience.
-Data products can be selected by checking the white cells in the *Output Control Arguments* section.
-By default, the cube containing the IDs of the identified objects and the catalog are selected.

-**Note:** Spectral smoothing is not implemented yet.

-Once the parameters are set, the user must click on ``Run Script`` to start the extraction.
-The process takes approximately few minutes for cubes and few seconds for images (faster with FFT convolution; however, for better handling of NaN values, we currently recommend avoiding the use of FFT), after which the output summary is displayed in a new window.
-The user can then close the GUI and begin analyzing the data products.

 .. figure:: /Images/GUI_image.png
    :width: 80%